Economics (Impact of the Coronavirus Crisis)

 The Economics (Impact of the Coronavirus Crisis) course is an online event for students aged 15-18.

-This is a two-day course, running on 7th- 8th November.
+This is a two-day course, running on 7th- 8th November (waiting list).
 Teaching hours on each day will run from 10am till 3.30pm, with a break for lunch, and an independent study task.

 This is a live online event, with small seminar groups offering fully interactive classroom discussion and debate (much as you would normally expect from our in-person courses).
 The event will not be recorded, so it is essential that you are able to attend during the course hours, and that you have a reliable audio and video connection.

 The cost of the two-day Economics (Impact of the Coronavirus Crisis) course is £180 per student.
 As class sizes are small, places are very limited, and will be allocated on a first-come-first-served basis.